 Are you ready for college?
 How can you develop better study habits?
 How do you decide what to do with your life?
 Can you learn skills that will help you cope better with all the choices you have to make?

-Human Development courses at the colleges of DCCCD are designed to prepare and equip you with the foundation that you’ll need to succeed in your college studies, your career and your life.
+Human Development courses at Dallas County Community College District are designed to prepare and equip you with the foundation that you’ll need to succeed in your college studies, your career and your life.

 Your counselor or advisor may recommend HDEV courses as a part of your college plan.
 Check with the college you plan to attend for its policy on taking HDEV classes.